netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

-This document gives general recommendations when using the Multipath Extension for QUIC {{QUIC-MP}} with SCION
+This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with SCION {{SCION-OVERVIEW}}.
-{{SCION-OVERVIEW}}.
 The recommendations concern algorithms for congestion control and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.

 This document discusses multipathing mainly in the sense of multiple paths per 4-tuple (client IP/port + server IP/port).
 Multipathing over